 Indicators that you need a Campaign Plan

 If you have a solid marketing strategy, you’re looking to grow the business, and you have funding available to spend then this is an excellent time to create a campaign plan and start running targeted, multi-channel promotions.
-A good campaign plan will have a clear objective, compelling messaging, a valuable call-to-action, and a set of metrics on which to measure its success in the short-term and also the long-term.
-Most promotional activities focus on last click attribution and miss all of the steps in between which contributed to the final conversion platform.
+A good campaign plan will have a clear objective, compelling messaging, a clear funnel, a valuable call-to-action, and a set of metrics on which to measure its success in the short-term and also the long-term.
+Most promotional activities focus on a single attribution activity and miss all of the steps in between which contributed to the final conversion platform.
 Since sales cycles can be longer than the campaign itself, it’s important to measure all metrics within the average sales cycle timeline rather than within the campaign timeline.
 For businesses with a 12-month cycle for example, if they only measure success within a 6-week campaign, they will always fail if sales conversions are the only metric they measure during that time.

 Marketing Strategy Template

 We’ve put together a marketing strategy template which is perfectly suited to small and medium-sized businesses without fully-resourced marketing departments.
 It’s an abridged version which doesn’t include things like people and processes because for SMBs we feel like that’s a bit of overkill.
 Instead, we’ve added sections for content and branding which will be more helpful in ensuring consistency and maximising the performance of campaigns, especially when engaging outside specialists like agencies which SMBs need to do if they don’t have internal experts.
 You can get your Marketing Strategy Template here and feel free to reach out to us for assistance.